T. J. Carrie

-Travis J. Carrie (born July 28, 1990) is an American football cornerback for the Carolina Panthers of the National Football League (NFL).
-He played college football at Ohio after playing for De La Salle High School where he was an all-state cornerback, and was drafted by the Oakland Raiders in the seventh round of the 2014 NFL Draft.
-Carrie has also played with the Cleveland Browns.
+Travis J. Carrie (born July 28, 1990) is an American former professional football cornerback.
+He played college football for the Ohio Bobcats and was selected by the Oakland Raiders of the National Football League (NFL) in the seventh round of the 2014 NFL draft.
+Carrie has also played with the Cleveland Browns, Indianapolis Colts, and Carolina Panthers.

-Early years
+Early life

 Carrie attended De La Salle High School in Concord, California, where he was a member of the state championship De LaSalle football team.
 He totaled 90 tackles, forced two fumbles, recorded two interceptions and 10 pass deflections, and also blocked one punt as a senior.
-He was voted 1st Team All-Conference and was an honor roll student.
+He was voted first-team All-Conference and was an honor roll student.
 Also a letterman in track and field, Carrie placed third in the 100-meters at the 2008 CIF T&F Meet with a time of 10.87 seconds.
 He posted personal-best times of 10.83 seconds in the 100-meter dash and 21.88 seconds in the 200-meter dash at the 2008 Sacramento Meet of Champions.

 During his freshman year of high school, Carrie passed out during a preseason workout session, and it was subsequently discovered that his coronary artery was incorrectly positioned between his lungs.
 He underwent open heart surgery to correct the condition, and spent the following year recovering before resuming athletics.

 College career

 Carrie played four seasons at Ohio University.
 He appeared in 50 games with 36 starts, contributing on defense and special teams.
-He totaled 165 tackles (108 solo), 9 interceptions, 36 passes defended, three sacks and two forced fumbles over his career.
+He totaled 165 tackles (108 solo), nine interceptions, 36 passes defended, three sacks and two forced fumbles over his career.
 He also served as the team's punt returner, racking up 659 return yards on 56 returns with one touchdown.